 Jean Michel Cousteau called Fiji the “soft coral capital of the world” for a reason

-Fiji has two surf seasons—one for advanced surfers, and another for the less experienced
+Fiji has two surf seasons—one for advanced surfers, and the other one for the less experienced surfers

 Big schools of tuna inhabit the reefs making game-fishing more exciting